altheasmith/Documentation/StartDjango.md

 ```
 This modifies the existing PASSWORD_HASHERS to put the BCrypt entries first, thus making them the default.
 The others are still necessary so the database can check/upgrade existing passwords with them.

-Once complete, this should upgrade the existing passwords in your database. *Should it?
-It doesn't*
+Once complete, this should upgrade the existing passwords in your database. *(?Should it?
+It doesn't?)*

 `django.contrib.auth.hashers` is the module that includes the functions necessary to create a hash as a password, and check the password once it's created in order to verify the hashed password with the plaintext version.